RoboticsLabURJC/2017-tfm-nuria-oyaga/docs/_posts/2020-02-05-previous-weeks-1.md

 ---
-title: "Previous weeks - New linear movement"
+title: "Previous weeks - New linear motion"
-excerpt: "A new degree of freedom is added to the linear movement."
+excerpt: "A new degree of freedom is added to the linear motion."

 sidebar:
   nav: "docs"